 One of our friends came to visit us for a few days and let me tell you why he’s special.
 Every time he comes over, both of us end up buying something we otherwise wouldn’t have bought.
 There’s a tiny portion of peer pressure involved, but it’s mostly because we fuel each other’s enthusiasm when we talk about our shopping wish list.
 We seem to like the same stuff, and we get excited every time we discuss why we should make another purchase.
 We laugh about it, because the stuff we buy are affordable but you can see how it could potentially get out of control.

 There are a few people I always have lunch with.
-I cherish their friendship, but more importantly, they unknowingly helped build the foundation that shaped the success I’ve accomplished to date.
-There’s no specific examples, but the questions they ask, the way they act and the attitude they portray all stimulate my mind and improve me in every way.
+I cherish their friendship, but they also unknowingly helped steer me towards a successful path.
+There are big ah-ha moment I can share with you today, but the questions they ask, the way they act and the attitude they portray all stimulate my mind and improve me in every way.

 The Frugality in Me

 If my parents never cared about money, it would be very difficult for me to develop my frugal habits.
-If Emma thinks of nothing but the next hand bag she wants to buy, it will tempt me to buy everything I ever wanted without regard to finances as well.
+If Emma thinks of nothing but which handbag she wants to buy next, it will tempt me to buy everything I ever wanted without regard to finances as well.

 What I’m Trying to Say

 The people closest to you will always affect how you think and act.
-If you want to save money, hanging around the wealthy won’t help.
-If you want to climb up the corporate ladder, start communicating with upper management more often.
-If you want to have a better relationship, make friends with people who seem to be loved by everyone around them.
+If you want to save money, then hang around people who also appreciate the value of a dollar.
+If you want to climb up the corporate ladder, then strike up a conversation with people who are enthusiastic about the company you’re working at.
+If you want to have a better relationship, then make friends with people who seem to be loved by everyone around them.

 Our behaviors are shaped by people we are closed to.
-The good news is that there’s always ways to improve.
+The good news is that there is always a way to improve.
 Evaluate, come up with a plan and take action.
 It works every time.